 To compute the cavity-modified optical absorption spectra of GaN, we use an enlarged $\bk$-grid of $12\times12\times12$ and consider the $z$ cavity mode with the photon energies of 4.43 eV and 1 eV.
 Then, the time-dependent \ac{QEDFT} calculations are carried out within the adiabatic approximation with a time step of $0.05$ $\rm{\hbar/Ha}$ and a total propagation time of $1500$ $\rm{\hbar/Ha}$.
 At the beginning of the time-dependent simulations, a constant vector potential is applied along the $z$ direction with a strength $E_0=0.01$ in the atomic unit.
 The resulting time-dependent total current is then used to compute the real part of the complex optical conductivity $\sigma(\omega)$.
 Finally, the imaginary part of the dielectric function $\boldsymbol{\varepsilon}(\omega)$, which determines the optical absorption spectrum, is obtained from

 where $c$ is the speed of light (137 in the atomic unit).
 As shown in Fig.~\ref{fig:absorption} of the main text, the absorption spectrum displays a sharp increase on the low-energy side.
-This behavior originates from the use of a time-dependent vector-potential with a Heaviside step-function profile.
-As a consequence, in the limit $\omega \rightarrow 0$, the imaginary part of the dielectric function, $\Im[\boldsymbol{\varepsilon}(\omega)]$, exhibits a divergence.
-This low-energy divergence is therefore a numerical artifact of the step-like perturbation, rather than a physical absorption feature.
+This originates from residual low-frequency components in the finite-time current-response extraction: in the limit $\omega \rightarrow 0$, a small residual component in $\mathrm{Re}[\sigma(\omega)]$ can be amplified by the $1/\omega$ factor when constructing $\mathrm{Im}[\epsilon(\omega)]$.
+This apparent low-energy upturn is therefore a numerical artifact of the current-response extraction, rather than a physical absorption feature.